ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.dotnet.markdown

 ## Multi-Map Indexes

-The easiest way to do this is by writing a multi-map index like this one:
+The easiest way to do this is by writing a multi-map index such as:

 {CODE-TABS}
 {CODE-TAB:csharp:MultiMap multi_map_1@Indexes\IndexingPolymorphicData.cs /}